SajadAHMAD1/CPSOGSA-for-MLP-Training/ReadMe.txt

 initialization.m : initializes the position of agents in the search space, randomly.

-Gfield.m : calculates the accelaration of each agent in gravitational field.
+Gfield.m : calculates the acceleration of each agent in gravitational field.

 move.m : updates the velocity and position of agents.